 - 2.1.1.
-Avanti Schools Trust exists to help each person become a well-rounded human being through intellectual, moral, and spiritual growth, and to make the world a better place.Our actions and our intentions as school leaders are guided by our core principles of Academic Excellence, Character Formation and Spiritual Insight. - 2.1.2.
-If pupils are to achieve academically, socially, and emotionally to the best of their ability, it is essential that their basic needs for safety, protection and inclusion are successfully and confidently addressed. - 2.1.3.
+Our vision is simple, yet profound: to inspire spiritually compassionate changemakers.
+Our actions and our intentions as school leaders are guided by our core principles of Education Excellence, Character Formation and Spiritual Insight. - 2.1.2.
+We believe everyone has a responsibility to promote the welfare of all children and young CHILD PROTECTION AND SAFEGUARDING POLICY Page | 7 people, to keep them safe and to practice in a way that protects them.
+Children and young people need to feel safe, protected and included to become successful learners and achieve academically, socially, and emotionally.

+- 2.1.3.
 Avanti's virtues of respect, self-discipline, courage, integrity, empathy, and gratitude are tangible throughout school life, where leadership at all levels understand the importance of modelling exemplary behaviour and attitudes.
-These characteristics influence our pupils to also model and grow up to behave appropriately.

-2.1.4.
-Avanti Schools Trust recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+These characteristicsinfluence our children and young people to also model and grow up to behave appropriately. - 2.1.4.
+At Avanti Schools Trust, we recognise our moral and statutory responsibility to safeguard and promote the welfare of all children and young people.
 We endeavour to provide a safe and welcoming environment where children and young people are respected and valued.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection, and justice.
+We are alert to the signs of abuse, neglect and exploitation and follow our procedures to ensure that children and young people receive effective support, protection, and justice.
 Child protection forms part of the school's safeguarding responsibilities and is taken very seriously.